Reduction systems and degree bounds for integration: Complete reduction systems

 which implies that $(\tilde{P},\tilde{Q},B)$ is a conditional identity for $L$.
-Moreover, if $\delta(r_1)\neq\delta(P,Q,B)$, then the leading terms of $Q$ and $Q_1(x+\beta,t)t^\beta$ cannot be canceled in the linear combination $\tilde Q$, which implies $\lm_t(\tilde Q)=\max(\lm_t(Q), \lm_t(Q_1)t^\beta)\ge \lm_t(Q)$.
+Moreover, if $\delta(r_1)\neq\delta(P,Q,B)$, then the leading terms of $Q$ and $Q_1(\param+\beta,t)t^\beta$ cannot be canceled in the linear combination $\tilde Q$, which implies $\lm_t(\tilde Q)=\max(\lm_t(Q), \lm_t(Q_1)t^\beta)\ge \lm_t(Q)$.
 Together with $\lm_t(\tilde P)<\lm_t(P)$, we have that $\delta(\tilde{P},\tilde{Q},B)>\delta(P,Q,B)$. \end{proof}

 \begin{definition} Let $r_1=(P_1,Q_1,B_1),r_2=(P_2,Q_2,B_2)$ be two distinct reduction rules for $L$ w.r.t.\ $<$.
-We say that they form a \emph{critical pair}, if there is $\alpha\in\mathbb{N}^n$ such that $(B_1 \wedge B_2)|_{x=\alpha}$ holds. \end{definition}
+We say that they form a \emph{critical pair}, if there is $\alpha\in\mathbb{N}^n$ such that $(B_1 \wedge B_2)|_{\param=\alpha}$ holds. \end{definition}

+By Remark~\ref{rem:relaxation}, checking in Procedure \ref{proc:NormanCompletion} or \ref{proc:RefinedCompletion} if two reduction rules form a critical pair may never miss an actual critical pair.
+However, two rules may be assumed to form a critical pair even if they do not, which then results in additional iterations of the main loop of the procedures.

-In Algorithm~\ref{alg:NormanCompletion}, for simplicity of notation, we use the convention that the three components of any reduction rule $r_i$ are always denoted by $P_i,Q_i,B_i$ using the same index.
-Then, Norman's completion process can be formalized as follows.
+Norman's completion process can be formalized as Procedure~\ref{proc:NormanCompletion}.
+There, for simplicity of notation, we use the convention that the three components of any reduction rule $r_i$ are always denoted by $P_i,Q_i,B_i$ using the same index.